marcelFRO/ecommerce-analytics/README.md

 ## Project Origin & Business Context

-This project was built with intentional discipline around how data analytics work is structured for executive consumption.
+This project was built with intentional discipline around how data analytics work is structured for executive decision-making.

 ### Why this dataset